-- prohibit the wrongdoer from participating in public procurement procedures and obtaining funds from public financial institutions for up to five years; - include the wrongdoer's name in the Brazilian Consumer Protection List; - recommend that the tax authorities block the wrongdoer from obtaining tax benefits; - recommend to the intellectual property authorities that they grant compulsory licences of patents held by the wrongdoer; and - prohibit an individual from carrying out market activities on its behalf or representing companies for five years.
+- order the publication of the decision in a major newspaper at the wrongdoer's expense; - prohibit the wrongdoer from participating in public procurement procedures and obtaining funds from public financial institutions for up to five years; - include the wrongdoer's name in the Brazilian Consumer Protection List; - recommend that the tax authorities block the wrongdoer from obtaining tax benefits; - recommend to the intellectual property authorities that they grant compulsory licences of patents held by the wrongdoer; and - prohibit an individual from carrying out market activities on its behalf or representing companies for five years.

 As for structural remedies, under the Antitrust Law CADE may order a corporate spin-off, transfer of control, sale of assets or any measure deemed necessary to end the detrimental effects associated with the wrongful conduct.
-The Antitrust Law also includes a broad provision allowing CADE to impose any 'sanctions necessary to terminate harmful anti-competitive effects', which allows CADE to prohibit or require specific conduct.
+The Antitrust Law also includes a broad provision allowing CADE to impose any 'sanctions necessary to terminate harmful anticompetitive effects', which allows CADE to prohibit or require specific conduct.
 Given the quasi-criminal nature of the sanctions available to the antitrust authorities, CADE's wide-ranging enforcement of such provisions may prompt judicial appeals.

-The record fine for vertical anti-competitive restraint was imposed in 2009.
+The record fine for vertical anticompetitive restraint was imposed in 2009.
 The investigation, initiated in 2004, involved a loyalty programme developed by AmBev, Brazil's largest beer producer (with a 70 per cent market share).
 The programme, named To Contigo, awarded points to retailers for purchases of AmBev products, which then could be exchanged for gifts.
 CADE concluded - based on documents seized during an inspection at AmBev's premises - that the programme was implemented in a way that created incentives for exclusive dealing, foreclosing competitors from accessing the market.
 On this occasion, CADE imposed a fine of 352 million reais (equivalent to 2 per cent of its turnover in 2003).
 AmBev challenged CADE's decision before the judicial courts and a final decision is still pending (Administrative Proceeding No. 08012.003805/2004-10).